-On October 27, 2011, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock outstanding, which was paid on December 30, 2011 to shareholders of record on December 15, 2011.
-Our Board of Directors intends to review the payment of dividends quarterly and plans to continue to maintain a regular quarterly dividend in the future, dependent upon our results of operations, financial condition, cash requirements and other relevant factors.
+On October 30, 2012, our Board of Directors declared a quarterly cash dividend of \$0.07 per share of common stock outstanding, which was paid on December 31, 2012 to shareholders of record on December 14, 2012.
+The establishment of future record and payment dates is subject to the final determination of the Company's Board of Directors.